A Sweet Portuguese Bread Recipe

-- Top with the dry ingredients for the dough (flour, sugar, milk powder, zests), cover with plastic wrap, and let the bowl sit at warm room temperature for 1-2 hours, until the sponge is starting to bubble through.3 cup (375 grams or 13.2 ounces) bread flour, 4 tablespoons sugar, 1/4 cup powdered milk, zest of one small orange, zest of one lemon
+- Top with the dry ingredients for the dough (flour, sugar, milk powder, zests), cover with plastic wrap, and let the bowl sit at warm room temperature for 1 to 2 hours, until the sponge is starting to bubble through.3 cup (375 grams or 13.2 ounces) bread flour, 4 tablespoons sugar, 1/4 cup powdered milk, zest of one small orange, zest of one lemon

 - Mix at low speed, adding the butter and then the eggs and vanilla and then the salt.4 tablespoons (57 grams or 2 ounces) unsalted butter, room temperature, 2 eggs, room temperature, 1 teaspoon vanilla extract, 1 teaspoon salt

-- When the dough comes together, knead in the mixer for 10-12 minutes.
+- When the dough comes together, knead in the mixer for 10 to 12 minutes.
 The final dough should be supple and soft and not wet or sticky.

-- Punch down and divide into two equal pieces (see my prior mistake!) and shape into loaves in buttered 9×5 loaf pans or, per the original, into boules in two oiled 9 in pie or cake pans.
+- Punch down and divide into two equal pieces and shape into loaves in buttered 9 inch by 5 inch loaf pans or, per the original, into boules in two oiled 9 inch pie or cake pans.
+P

 - Proof at warm room temperature until doubled in size.
 For loaves, they will reach about an inch or so above the loaf pan.

-- Preheat the oven to 350°F and bake for 50-60 min until the internal temperature reaches 190°F. Check for burning after 30 minutes and cover loosely with foil if the tops are getting too brown too quickly.
+- Preheat the oven to 350°F and bake for 50 to 60 min until the internal temperature reaches 190°F. Check for burning after 30 minutes and cover loosely with foil if the tops are getting too brown too quickly.

 If you make this Portuguese sweet bread recipe, please leave a rating or comment here.
-Or share a pic!
+Or share a pic with me on Instagram!